|North Germanic||West Germanic||East Germanic|

 Riksmål is a North-Germanic language of the East Scandinavian (Continental) group heavily influenced by Low German.
 It is used by more than 22 million people worldwide.

 Riksmål is official throughout the Scandinavian Realm.
 It is the sole official language in Denmark, Sweden, Norway, New Sweden, Rygen, the Nicobar Islands, and the Andaman Islands.
-It has joint official status with German in Schleswig-Holstein, Oldenburg, and Luebeck; with Suomi in Finland; with Icelandic in Iceland and New Iceland; with Sami in Samme; with Greenlandic Inuit in Greenland; with Negerhollands (Cruzan) in Gebaland, The Pepper Coast, and the Cruzan Islands; with Gadangme in Gadangmeland; with Tamil in Tranquebar; with Bengali in Frederiksnagore; with Ðaij in Tenasserim; and with Chinese in Tsingdav.
+It has joint official status with Low Saxon in Schleswig-Holstein, Oldenburg, and Luebeck; with Suomi in Finland; with Icelandic in Iceland and New Iceland; with Sami in Samme; with Greenlandic Inuit in Greenland; with Negerhollands (Cruzan) in Gebaland, The Pepper Coast, and the Cruzan Islands; with Gadangme in Gadangmeland; with Tamil in Tranquebar; with Bengali in Frederiksnagore; with Ðaij in Tenasserim; and with Chinese in Tsingdav.

 The standard spoken form of Riksmål is called Riksnordisk.
 In Scandinavia proper, however, there is a tendency to speak in a dialect.